-Nationally, the city best known as being home to the first indoor shopping mall in the United States, Southdale Center.
+Nationally, the city is best known as being home to the first indoor shopping mall in the United States, Southdale Center.
 Locally, Edina is most known for its stylish commercial district, 50th & France; along with its high-end mall, the Galleria Edina; and popular parks such as Centennial Lakes Park, and Braemar Golf Course.

 Given its well-heeled residents and proximity to Minneapolis, Edina naturally is home to some worthwhile restaurants.
-From locally-sourced, healthy fast casual to house-made pasta, you’re sure to find a restaurant in Edina that pleases your palette.
+From locally-sourced, healthy fast-casual to house-made pasta, you’re sure to find a restaurant in Edina that pleases your palette.